Paul Vallas gets help in Chicago mayoral bid from ex-officer in Laquan McDonald scandal

 On Oct.
 20, 2014, officer Jason Van Dyke shot and killed McDonald as he swung a knife aimlessly and walked past officers near a Burger King in Archer Heights.
 After the shooting, Hagen, then a detective, canvassed for witnesses and recovered video from a Dunkin’ Donuts across the street, according to investigatory records released by the city’s Office of the Inspector General.

-When the video from the donut shop was released, there was a large gap of missing footage that included the time of the shooting.
-Prosecutors, however, said there was no evidence the tape was tampered with.
+When the video from the doughnut shop was released, there was a large gap of missing footage that included the time of the shooting.
+Prosecutors, however, said there was no evidence the tape had been tampered with.

 Hagen was later asked to compile all of the video evidence that was collected and shared it in meetings with police management, who had “no issues with it,” according to the inspector general’s office.
 Hagen met routinely with other police officials to review the video evidence that was collected, according to the inspector general’s office.
 Despite the scrutiny, another detective said “everyone was in agreement with the investigation and the conclusions reached as documented.”